 Helen now lives near Brussels with her husband, her two children and their two cats.

-Richard Hammond is internationally famous for co-presenting Top Gear; he also presented Brainiac: Science Abuse, Should I Worry About...? and Time Commanders, and he was a team captain on the BBC2 quiz show, Petrolheads.
-He writes a weekly column in the Daily Mirror.
+Richard Hammond is internationally famous for co-presenting Top Gear; he also presented Brainiac: Science Abuse, Total Wipeout and Planet Earth Live, and he wrote the Blast Lab series of books.
+He lives in the countryside with his wife, two daughters and their pets.

 Oren Harman obtained a D.Phil in the History of Science from Oxford University in 2001.
 He is the Chair of the Graduate Program in Science, Technology and Society at Bar Ilan University, the author of The Man Who Invented the Chromosome, a documentary film maker, and a frequent contributor to The New Republic.
 He lives in Tel Aviv.